Pilot training may have been a while ago, now may be a good time for a Vmc Rollover refresher

 My fiance just returned from Mitsubishi MU2 pilot training in the sim and was describing their engine failure procedures – If they lose one on takeoff, before or during gear retraction, there is no time for hesitation, no evaluating, no troubleshooting or power lever reduction.
 There is only one thing that needs to be done.
 Grab hold of BOTH condition levers and immediately feather BOTH engines and land straight ahead on whatever surface happens to be in front of you.
 I agree that such a procedure is infinitely more advisable than the violent rollover/spin that just about any other action would create, but how incredibly difficult would it be to actually kill both engines in real life?

 Pilot training is responsible for saving thousands of lives each year through realistic scenarios and practical experience, but it can’t end there.
 We have to do our part prior to each and every takeoff to prepare for the unexpected.
-Pilots of multi-engine, propeller driven airplanes have the extra burden of remembering to REDUCE power during an engine failure to prevent the catastrophic Vmc roll.
+Pilots of multi-engine, propeller driven airplanes have the extra burden of remembering to REDUCE pitch during an engine failure to prevent the catastrophic Vmc rollover.
 Brief every takeoff, even if you’re alone, and remind yourself of the correct procedure throughout the entire takeoff roll and initial climbout.
 Your life depends on it.